cyberdot/cyberdot.github.io/_content/posts/github-pages-with-godaddy-custom-domain.markdown

 }

-When I was setting up this blog using my customised version of [Obelisk](https://github.com/cyberdot/xylograph) I wanted to configure it to use my [cyberdot.co.uk](http://cyberdot.co.uk) domain name.
+When I was setting up this blog using [Dnevnik](https://github.com/cyberdot/dnevnik) static site generator on GitHub Pages, I wanted to configure it to use my [cyberdot.co.uk](http://cyberdot.co.uk) domain name.

 My domain registrar is GoDaddy.

 It turned out to be quite easy to do and here are the steps:

-1. Create a file named CNAME (it has to be in upper case) and save it in your octopress source&nbsp;directory.
+1. Create a file named CNAME (it has to be in upper case) and save it in your generated web log root directory.

    [![CNAME file](/assets/img/posts/cname_src.png "CNAME file")](/assets/img/posts/cname_src.png "CNAME file")

 2. Open CNAME file with your favourite text editor and type in your domain name (in my case it was [cyberdot.co.uk](http://cyberdot.co.uk) )